U.S. News Rankings

 |Ranking score and category|

 Carroll College is a private institution that was founded in 1909.
-It has a total undergraduate enrollment of 1,436, its setting is city, and the campus size is 63 acres.
+It has a total undergraduate enrollment of 1,464, its setting is urban, and the campus size is 63 acres.
 It utilizes a semester-based academic calendar.
-Carroll College's ranking in the 2013 edition of Best Colleges is Regional Colleges (West), 1.
-Its tuition and fees are $26,554 (2012-13).
+Carroll College's ranking in the 2014 edition of Best Colleges is Regional Colleges (West), 1.
+Its tuition and fees are $27,914 (2013-14).

 |School mission and unique qualities (as provided by the school):|

-Founded in 1909, Carroll College, in Montana's capital city of Helena, is a teaching-centered, private Catholic four-year college, ranked by U.S.News & World Report as the number-one regional college in the West for 2012 and the top regional college Best Value School in the West.
-Students come to Carroll for its combination of top academic programs, affordable tuition with generous financial aid, and the deep sense of community the campus offers.
-The college's surroundings in the small capital city of Helena promise students abundant employment opportunities, access to a healthy outdoor lifestyle, and plentiful entertainment, arts, and cultural offerings.
-The local business community and state government prize Carroll students as interns and employees, with Carroll graduates often receiving outstanding job offers prior to earning their degrees.
-As the center of Montana's political life, Helena is a natural fit for students desiring civic involvement and a career in public service, law, or nonprofit advocacy.
+Located in Montana's state capital, Carroll College is a private Catholic four-year college, ranked by U.S.News & World Report as the number-one regional college in the West and the top regional college Best Value School in the West.
+Students come to Carroll for its combination of top academic programs, affordable tuition with generous financial aid, and the deep sense of community and belonging the campus offers.
+The city of Helena's Western hospitality and economic strengths give Carroll students a warm welcome, with abundant employment opportunities, access to a healthy outdoor lifestyle, and plentiful entertainment, sports, arts and cultural offerings.
+The local business community, nonprofits and state government prize Carroll students as interns and employees, which builds strong resumes and often ends with firm job offers prior to graduation.
+As the center of Montana's political life, Helena is a natural fit for students desiring civic involvement or careers in public service, law, public policy or nonprofit advocacy.

-Almost 80 percent of Carroll graduates earn their degrees in four years or fewer, which can lower debt and improve lifetime earning potential.
-This, combined with Carroll's overall affordability, generous financial aid, debt counseling for students, and its graduates' success in obtaining well-paying jobs, has made Carroll's student loan repayment default rate one of the lowest in the nation.
+Almost 80 percent of Carroll graduates earn their degrees in four years or fewer, which keeps tuition and other costs low for students while launching their careers sooner and improving their lifetime incomes.
+This, combined with Carroll's overall affordability, generous financial aid, personal financial aid planning and graduates' success in obtaining well-paying jobs, has made Carroll's student loan repayment default rate one of the lowest in the nation, a measurable indicator of Carroll student excellence, in college and beyond.

 Community at Carroll extends across the globe, with students studying, interning, and serving internationally.
-Carroll's Engineers Without Borders student chapter and the Carroll Outreach Team offer regular trips to Latin America, Europe, and Africa, where Carroll students and their professional mentors improve public health, build infrastructure and help solve local problems.
-Students who choose to study abroad have over fifty countries and over 125 institutions of higher education available to them on four continents.
+The college's Engineers Without Borders chapter, Carroll Outreach Team and Campus Ministry all offer regular trips to Latin America, Europe, and Africa, where Carroll students and their professional mentors improve public health, build infrastructure and help solve local problems.
+Carroll is pleased to offer direct exchange programs in Chile, France, South Korea and Spain, while at the same time working with colleges and universities offering programs on six continents.

 |School type||private, coed college|